pynbody/pynbody/docs/tutorials/data_access.rst

  tutorial.
 You need to download these separately here: <https://code.google.com/p/pynbody/downloads/list>
  (`testdata.tar.gz`).

-Change into the `testdata` folder (see the note above if you can't find this) so the test files are easy to access.
-Then launch `ipython`.
+After you have extracted the testdata folder (e.g. with ``tar -xzf testdata.tar.gz``), launch `ipython`.
 At the prompt, type ``import pynbody``.
 If all is installed correctly, this should silently succeed, and you are ready to use `pynbody` commands.
 Here's an example.
 We'll also load the `numpy` module as it provides some functions we'll make use of later.

 .. ipython::